 I pray for us both, Church, that we may continue to be a people who are eager to learn and eager to shift to what the Holy Spirit is moving in our community.
-May the coming year bring us opportunities to be the hands and feet of Jesus, taking every opportunity to live into the overwhelming love of God.
+May the coming year bring us opportunities to be the hands and feet of Jesus, taking every t has been another whirlwind year for the music program here at First Church!